Heroes and Friends

-"Heroes and Friends" is a song co-written and recorded by American country music artist Randy Travis.
-It was written with Don Schlitz.
+"Heroes and Friends" is a song recorded by American country music artist Randy Travis.
 It was released in January 1991 as the second and final single from his album of duets, Heroes & Friends and his only song on the album that was not a duet.
 The song opens and closes the album.
-"Heroes and Friends" peaked at number 3 on the Billboard Hot Country Singles & Tracks chart and reached number 1 (his fourteenth number 1) on the Canadian RPM Country Tracks chart.
+"Heroes and Friends" peaked at No. 3 on the Billboard Hot Country Singles & Tracks chart and reached No. 1 (his fourteenth No. 1) on the Canadian RPM Country Tracks chart.
+It was written by Travis and Don Schlitz.

 Background and writing

 Travis recalled the beginnings of the song on his website: "Lib (Travis' Wife and manager Elizabeth "Lib" Hatcher) came up with that title for the duets album, and I thought it would make a wonderful song title.
 I was sitting backstage in Scotland one night and for some reason or other I thought of a way to write the song.
 I started the first verse and wrote a few lines before I had to quit to do the show.
 I stuck it in my pocket and actually forgot about it until I got back to Nashville and Don Schlitz and I sat down and finished it."